 Transition to Professional Nursing is the first nursing course that the registered nurse (RN) student completes.
 The course's intent is to set the groundwork for transition of the RN to baccalaureate education and professional nursing practice.
 Content includes informatics skills necessary to support online learning; communication; technology and resource availability; and competent writing skills essential for scholarly achievement.
-3 credits Theory.
-Pre-requisite: Admission to RN-BSN Program
+Prerequisite: Admission to RN-BSN Program